-Since the beginning of 2019, the Trump administration has been systematically denying asylum protections to people fleeing danger and has instead forced them to wait in Mexico for their case to be adjudicated.
-The Remain in Mexico Policy — formally known as the Migration Protection Protocols — has forced tens of thousands of vulnerable people to remain in some of the most dangerous parts of Mexico.
-As a result, more than a thousand people have suffered abuse and violence while in Mexico.
+From January 2019 to January 2021, the Trump administration systematically denied asylum protections to people fleeing danger and instead forced them to wait in Mexico for their case to be adjudicated.
+The Remain in Mexico Policy — formally known as the Migration Protection Protocols — forced tens of thousands of vulnerable people to remain in some of the most dangerous parts of Mexico.

 Kidnappings of migrants and asylees in Mexico are the most common form of violence reported (60%).
 In many cases, cartels and other crime groups prey on asylees who are easily identifiable.
 Some 15% of all cases reported so far are for assaults, followed by robberies (9%), rape and sexual assault (9%), threats and extortion (4%), and harassment from police (1%).

 In one harrowing case, a man who repeatedly told U.S. officials he did not feel safe in Mexico was murdered in Tijuana.

 The largest number of crimes against migrants in Mexico were reported in the city of Nuevo Laredo.
 Since the start of the MPP program in 2019, almost 100 reports of threats, extortions, kidnappings, and other forms of violence have been publicly lodged so far.
 The reports include cases of kidnappings, threats, rapes, and other forms of extreme violence against asylum seekers.
 The cities of Matamoros and Reynosa — both bordering the state of Texas — also saw large numbers of reports against migrants and asylees.